 But * here and today * we have no shortage of skilled workers - otherwise wages and salaries would have to rise.

-But they are doing in Germany for years * not * or only minimal (adjusted for inflation).
-The allegedly scientifically founded numbers mentioned by you do not help any further.
-You say you represent the interests of the members (mostly employed engineers), and at the same time commission the IW (funded by business associations and companies) to produce statistics on skills shortages?
+But in Germany they have been doing * not * for years or only minimally (adjusted for inflation).
+The allegedly scientifically based figures you quoted do not help here either.
+You say you represent the interests of the members (mostly employed engineers) and at the same time commission the IW (financed by business associations and companies) to compile statistics on the shortage of skilled workers?
 What results do you expect there?
 The figures mentioned are increasingly being questioned in the reputable German press landscape (and not only by some troublemakers and exotics).
-Even the VDE considers the alarmism of the lack of skilled workers for (quote) "completely exaggerated".
+Even the VDE considers the alarmism of the shortage of skilled workers to be (completely exaggerated).

 I would therefore suggest that:

 In one of the next VDI messages, you give both sides the opportunity to comment briefly and briefly on the alleged * current * shortage of skilled workers, e.g. Mr. Hundt /Sense/ Henkel / Hüther versus Karl Brenke / Joachim Möller / Heinz-Josef Bontrup / Michael Schanz / Simone Janson.
 And then ask your members online on your website which position readers tend to agree with.
 If more than 70% of the readers consider the position of the IW / VDI to be correct, this will certainly confirm the VDI in its previous course and you would be assured of the retention of your paying members.
 I think that would also be an opportunity for the VDI to present itself at the cutting edge, especially since the Internet is increasingly demanding grassroots democratic developments (as many examples from the recent past have shown).
 Even if we do not completely agree on the matter, I appreciate that you took my letter seriously and that I received a quick answer.
 Thanks for that.